What is personalization for marketing?

-Once the algorithm is able to identify visitors’ needs, it can trigger, in real-time, actions defined in advance by the marketer.
+Once the algorithm is able to identify visitors’ needs, it can trigger, in real-time, actions defined in advance.

 When a visitor lands on the website, the algorithm analyzes their behavior, calculates a conversion probability and uses this to display the most suitable experience.

-4. A/B testing and personalization: two complementary practices
+4 A/B testing and personalization: 2 complementary practices

 In general, a user experience optimization strategy begins with creating general usability improvements for all visitors thanks to A/B testing.

 Although necessary, these only cover part of the potential for conversion optimization that exists on each website.

 Personalization covers a much wider spectrum, as it can be used to optimize the entire customer journey by creating customized experiences for each visitor or visitor segment (micro targeting), unlike A/B testing, which consists in making a usability trade-off that benefits all of a website’s visitors (macro targeting).

 Let’s look at an example: